Question: "What is Satanism?"

 It is because of these lies that there is a plethora of ideologies within Satanism.
 Some of Satanism's practices are constant, and Satanists' unity is found more in rituals than in an underlying belief system.
 Satanists do certain things; they do not have to believe certain things.

-Most Satanists, devil worshipers, diabolists, Luciferians, and members of the Church of Satan claim to have roots in LeVayan Satanism, named after Anton LeVey, the author of the Satanic Bible and founder of the first Church of Satan.
-LeVey presumably started the First Church of Satan in 1966.
+Most Satanists, devil worshipers, diabolists, Luciferians, and members of the Church of Satan claim to have roots in LaVeyan Satanism, named after Anton LaVey, the author of the Satanic Bible and founder of the first Church of Satan.
+LaVey presumably started the First Church of Satan in 1966.
 As a self-proclaimed authority on everything evil, he began giving weekly lectures at a cost of $2.00 per person.
 And thus the Church of Satan was born.